erezsh/Preql/README.md

 * Support for Postgres, MySQL and Sqlite. (more planned!)

-(Preql is currently at the alpha stage, and isn't ready for production use yet)
+**Note: Preql is still work in progress, and isn't ready for production use, or any serious use yet**

 # Documentation